Alex-Pennington/pennington_m110a_demod/README.md

 ## References

-- MIL-STD-188-110A: Interoperability and Performance Standards for Data Modems
+- MIL-STD-188-110A: Interoperability and Performance Standards for Data Modems (primary specification)
 - MIL-STD-188-110B/C: Updated versions (partial compatibility)
 - STANAG 4539: NATO equivalent standard
+- MS-DMT v3.00.2.22: Used for interoperability validation

 ## Acknowledgments

-- MS-DMT project for reference implementation and test samples
+- U.S. Department of Defense for the MIL-STD-188-110A specification
 - GNU Radio community for DSP insights
 - Fldigi project for protocol documentation